s54a/GlobalTimeConverter/Readme the one I wrote.md

 enter city name & select the timezone and press the Add City Button

-And I have made it such that when you add a new city it will be added in at the start.
+And I have made it such that when you add a new city it will be added at the start.

 So below form there is some text repeating the same information in a written way and below it there is Github Link for the project.